UFO reports and disinformation: Stealth fighters and Area 51

+On April 20, 1980, media nationwide reported on "Area 51", described as a "secret sector" where US forces trained to rescue the hostages in Iran.

 In the 1980s, during the development of the stealth bomber, Air Force officers spread stories and doctored photographs of flying saucers amongst civilians near top secret US test region Area 51.
 The Wall Street Journal recalled that "military leaders were worried that the programs might get exposed if locals somehow glimpsed a test flight of, say, the F-117 stealth fighter, an aircraft that truly did look out of this world.
 Better that they believe it came from Andromeda."

 Russian laser program

 In the late 2000s, Eric Davis was informed of a Russian program to "reverse-engineer" a crashed UFO's laser system.
 Pentagon investigator Sean Kirkpatrick told the Wall Street Journal that while the program was real, the UFO claim was likely "misinformation designed to throw America off the trail".

 "Yankee Blue"

 In June 2025, the Wall Street Journal published a story on 'Yankee Blue', a supposed hazing ritual that occurred over decades in which hundreds of Air Force personnel were misled into believing extra-terrestrials exist and a reverse-engineering program was underway.
 The piece reported that a "former Air Force officer was visibly terrified when he told... investigators that he had been briefed on a secret alien project decades earlier, and was warned that if he ever repeated the secret he could be jailed or executed."
 Similar experiences were reported "by other men who had never spoken of the matter, even with their spouses."
 According to the report, the practice dated back to as far as the 1950s.